Relationship Disclosure Document

 Who runs LDIC?

 LDIC Inc. is an independent corporation.
-The firm’s day to day management is operated and by the founding members Michael B. Decter and Beryl McCallum, and is overseen by a Board of Directors.
+The firm’s day to day management is operated and by the founding member Michael B. Decter, and is overseen by a Board of Directors.

 Who makes the decisions for my account?